Harrington & Richardson: History

 A new company, H&R 1871, Inc., was formed in 1991 and started production of revolvers, single-shot rifles and shotguns using original H&R designs.
 H&R 1871, Inc. assets were subsequently sold to H&R 1871, LLC., a Connecticut LLC owned by Marlin Firearms Company in November 2000.
 H&R 1871, LLC. did not extend their product warranty to H&R guns made prior to the LLC's takeover.

 Marlin, including all its H&R assets, was later acquired by Remington Arms Company in December, 2007.
 H&R 1871, LLC production was moved to Ilion, N.Y. (the site of Remington's original manufacturing plant) in late 2008, while their corporate offices are co-located with Remington Arms in Madison, N.C.
 (HR1871.com and Remington.com).
 Remington, along with its Marlin and H&R subsidiaries, are now part of the Remington Outdoor Company.
 H&R 1871 production ceased 27 February 2015.

 In the bankruptcy auction of Remington Outdoor Company the company was sold to JJE Capital Holdings, LLC.
-This sale, however, still needs court approval.
+As of September 2020, this sale, however, still needs court approval.
 JJE currently owns several firearms manufacturing companies, including Lead Star Arms and Palmetto State Armory.
-Though there has been no official statement, Palmetto State Arms' social media indicates that JJE may produce M1 Garand rifles under the H&R brand.
+Palmetto State Armory social media, website and a recent article in Guns Digest, Palmetto State Armory has been offering semi-automatic variations of H&R's AR-15 type rifles, and will soon be offering a semi-automatic H&R M14 type rifle for sale.